amuthusa/AutosRUs_Analysis_UsingR/README.md

   Based on the three models it seems Vehicle Length and Ground Clearance seems to have slope of zero and more releance to mpg.

-  For more ananlysis look at the following txt file: [ananlysis text](MechaCarWriteUp.txt)
+  For more ananlysis look at the following txt file: [analysis file](MechaCarWriteUp.txt)